Agricultural Literacy Curriculum Matrix

 3 - 5

-Students will investigate the "three sisters" crops (corn, beans, and squash) and explore the benefit to planting these crops together.
-Students will also learn about Native American Legends and plant growth.
+Students investigate the "three sisters" crops (corn, beans, and squash) and explore the benefits of planting these crops together.
+Grades 3-5

 60 minutes and on-going observation depending on planting situation.